forcedotcom/sfdx-scanner/messages/config-command.md

 # flags.workspace.description

-If you specify this flag, the command returns a more accurate list of the rules that apply to the files that make up your workspace.
+Use the --workspace flag to display only the configuration associated with the rules that apply to the files that make up your workspace.
 Typically, a workspace is a single project folder that contains all your files.
 But it can also consist of one or more folders, one or more files, and use glob patterns (wildcards).
 If you specify this flag multiple times, then your workspace is the sum of the files and folders.

 This command uses the type of file in the workspace, such as JavaScript or Typescript, to determine the rules to list.
 For example, if your workspace contains only JavaScript files, the command doesn't list TypeScript rules.
 The command uses a file's extension to determine what kind of file it is, such as ".ts" for TypeScript.